sallumandya1995/PhoeniksRedTeamers/README.md

 ```

-**PhoeniksRedTeamers** is an app designed for ethical red teaming, jailbreaking, and educational purposes, providing a controlled environment to explore and understand the behavior of large language models (LLMs).
+**PhoeniksRedTeamers** is an app designed for ethical red teaming, jailbreaking, for safety / educational Gaurdrail purposes, providing a controlled environment to explore and understand the behavior of large language models (LLMs).
 some of work is inspired by pliny

 https://x.com/elder_plinius/